Georgia Herpetological Association & Rescue

 How adoption works:

-Answer all questions in their entirety, paying special attention to the questions asking about your pet-ready enclosure and the diet you have researched for the animal you want to adopt.
+Answer all questions, paying special attention to those about your pet-ready enclosure and the diet you have researched for the animal you want to adopt.
+Be as specific as possible (don't just list "greens;" instead, tell us about the different types of food you will offer your pet).

 3. We will review your application and speak with you about any further questions we have.